Hy Eisman: Comic strips

 From 1994 until 2022, he wrote and drew the Sunday strips for Popeye.
-In December 2008, Eisman introduced the character of Bluto to the Popeye Sunday strips, as the twin brother of Brutus.
+In December 2008, Eisman re-introduced the character of Bluto to the Popeye Sunday strips, as the twin brother of Brutus.

 Personal life

-In September, 1976 Eisman, who lives in Glen Rock, New Jersey, became a teacher at the Joe Kubert School of Cartoon and Graphic Art where he taught until May, 2019.
+In September 1976, Eisman, who lived in Glen Rock, New Jersey, became a teacher at the Joe Kubert School of Cartoon and Graphic Art, where he taught until May 2019.

-He has two daughters by his first marriage.
-His wife of 42 years died of cancer in the fall of 1997.
+Eisman's first marriage was to Nathalie Adrienne "Adri" Abramson, with whom he had two daughters.
+Adri, his wife of 42 years, died of cancer in the autumn of 1997.

 On June 27, 2004, he married Florenz Greenberg, whose husband had also died in 1997.
 She was the managing editor at CavanKerry Press, a nonprofit publisher of literary works in Fort Lee, New Jersey.
 Their wedding invitation was a comic strip with Popeye and Olive Oyl.
 Florenz Greenberg died on October 20, 2013, in Glen Rock.

+Eisman had one brother, Morris, who was married to Clarice Roy.
+Hy's nephews were twins named Michael and David.
+David had 3 children: Hy's great-nieces, Rebecca and Hilary; and great-nephew, Jonathan (who died in 1997).

+Eisman died on March 27, 2025, his 98th birthday.

 Awards

 Eisman won the 1975 National Cartoonists Society's Award for Best Humor Comic Book Cartoonist (for Gold Key's Nancy comic books).
 In 1983, he received a National Cartoonists Society Award for his work on the Little Lulu comic book.